 Zanders wrote about the inspiration to wear the gown on Instagram.
 She wanted one similar to what Nigerian model Jessica Chibueze wore to a ball.
 The student challenged a white teacher who thought wearing an African-inspired gown was too “tacky for prom.”
 Her formal look proved the instructor wrong.

 Thank you to everyone who gave me kind words on my prom dress.
 My date doesn't have social media so he's kinda nonchalant lol.
 The dress came after seeing the beautiful @jessnnecee wearing one similar to a ball.
-So being someone who loves our culture and African glamorous style , me and @indelible_dc decided to take the Ankara dress and put a twist on it.
+After discussing how beautiful it was and that I would do a african theme with a (Caucasian) teacher I was told it wasn't really "something you wear to prom/tacky for prom".
+Hellbent on proving them wrong and being someone who loves our culture and African glamorous style , me and @indelible_dc decided to take the Ankara dress and put a twist on it.
 Little did I know it came out more beautiful, then I could've ever imagine!!
 My dress was to make a point.
 That African style is beautiful.
 That I am comfortable with my Melanin and roots.
 And finally that there's nothing like Black girl Magic❤️

 The Ohio teen’s dress – which featured a removable futuristic belt – earned praise on Twitter from her peers.
 But she is not the only young person who wore a culturally expressive gown to the dance this year.
 The Afrocentric look has taken over the 2016 prom season.